 Should you opt for thermally modified wood cladding for your project?

-Thermal modification is a chemical-free process that enhances the appearance and durability of the timber and makes it more resistant to rot and pests by treating it with heat and steam.
+Thermal modification is a chemical-free process that enhances the appearance and durability of the timber board and makes it more resistant to rot and insect attack by treating it with heat and steam.

 For instance, Thermory’s thermally modified ash offers comparable durability to tropical hardwoods like teak that are often chosen for this feature, but with better dimensional stability due to a reduction in water absorption, a lighter weight, more uniform color and, because many tropical woods are harvested at the expense of endangered rainforest habitats, a production process that is significantly more sustainable.